 Q. What was the date that slavery ended in Pennsylvania, officially and unofficially.
 Also,what was the method?

 A. No one knows for sure exactly when the last Pennsylvania slave crossed from being held in bondage to complete freedom, whether through manumission, legal action, or death.
-The census of 1850 was the first national census to record no slaves being held for life in the state (see note below), however there were still, in 1850, hundreds of children of slaves, who we now refer to as "term slaves," who were in bondage until their 28th birthday, in accordance with the 1780 Act for the Gradual Abolition of Slavery.
+The census of 1850 was the first national census to record no slaves being held for life in the state (see note below), however there were still, in 1850, hundreds of children of enslaved mothers, who we now refer to as "term slaves," who were fully enslaved until their 28th birthday, in accordance with the 1780 Act for the Gradual Abolition of Slavery.

 Officially, slavery ended

 in Pennsylvania with the state's ratification of the 13th amendment

 to the Constitution on February 3, 1865.
 For more information

 on gradual abolition, see our text of the 1780